 Some treatments may work better for you than others.
 You also may need to use a combination of these treatments to relieve your symptoms.

 A health care professional may ask you to fill out a form, called a symptom scale, with questions about how you feel.
 The symptom scale may allow a health care professional to better understand how you are responding to treatment.

 You may have to try several different treatments before you find one that works for you.
 Your symptoms may disappear with treatment, a change in what you eat, or without a clear reason.
 Even when your symptoms go away, they may return after days, weeks, months, or even years.
 Researchers do not know why.
 With time, you and your doctor should be able to find a treatment that gives you some relief and helps you cope with IC.

-Change your eating habits.
+Change your eating and drinking habits.
 Some people with IC find that certain foods or drinks trigger their symptoms.
 Others find no link between symptoms and what they eat.
 However, be sure to drink enough water to stay hydrated.
 Talk with your health care professional about how much liquid you should drink to prevent dehydration based on your health, how active you are, and where you live.
 Read more about eating, diet, and nutrition and how they relate to IC.

 Quit smoking.
 Some people feel that smoking makes their IC symptoms worse.
 Researchers don’t know exactly how tobacco affects IC.
 However, smoking is a major cause of bladder cancer.
 If you smoke, one of the best things you can do for your bladder and overall health is to quit.

 If you smoke or use other tobacco products, stop.
 Ask for help so you don’t have to do it alone.
 You can start by calling the national quitline at 1-800-QUITNOW or 1-800-784-8669.
 For tips on quitting, go to Smokefree.gov.